meeshyep/CV/README.md

 #### Adaptable

 - International experience across the US, Germany and UK
-- Ability to understand different markets and cultures quickly
+- Trained for three months in an agile development environment while learning to code

 #### Persistent
 - Sales honed my ability to work through problems and keep going.
-My resilience paid off as in FY16 I was recognized for having the highest number of sourced closed deals in EMEA.
+My resilience paid off as in FY16 I was recognized for having the highest number of sourced closed deals in EMEA
 - Completed Makers Academy - Intense 12 week bootcamp where you live, eat, sleep, breathe coding

 #### Eager to learn
 - At Bazaarvoice, I tried to learn about the company and inner workings of a global business as much as possible.
-I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work and what makes for a successful operation.
+I sat in on various trainings sessions from Salesforce, Marketo and Leadership, always trying to understand more about how processes work
+- For the final project at Makers Acadmey, my team and I figured out how to use Java 8 and Amazon Web Services in two weeks
-- Personally, I am constantly learning and trying new things.
+- Personally, I am constantly trying new things.
 In March 2015 I could run 2.5 miles.
 Eight months later I completed the Istanbul Marathon.
+Last year I gained the Royal Yachting Association's dingy certification; I plan to test these skills in Syndey.

 #### Team Focused